RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/classes.md

 Say string[1]                                    -- "👨‍👩"   The first (and only) grapheme cluster
 ```

 When a BIF has more than one string as an argument, there is always an argument which is the "main" string.
 For example, in POS(_needle_, _haystack_), _haystack_ is the main string.
-The remaining strings are  promoted or demoted, if needed, to match the type of the main string; in the case of promotions, this operation can raise a Syntax error (i.e., when the source string contains ill-formed UTF-8 sequences).
+The remaining strings are  promoted or demoted, if needed, to match the type of the main string; in the case of promotions, this operation can raise a syntax error (when the string contains ill-formed UTF-8 sequences).

 __Examples:__

 ```
-Pos("E9"U, "José"T)                               -- 1   Same as Pos( Bytes("E9"U), "José")
+Pos("E9"U, "José"T)                               -- 1   (Same as Pos( Bytes("E9"U), "José") )
 Pos("80"X, "José"T)                               -- Syntax error
 ```

 The _view_ of a string is implemented through a set of built-in functions (BIFs), namely, _Classic Rexx BIFs_, the set of functions we are used to (i.e., LENGTH, SUBSTR, POS, etc.) and _new BIFs_, necessary for Unicode.

 With a few exceptions, most BIFs are at the same time _the same_ and _different_.
 They are _the same_ in the sense that they have the _same_ abstract definition, in terms of characters.
 They are _different_, because the definition of what a character is _changes_ between types, and, therefore, this _same_ definition will have a _different_ meaning.
-The above example illustrates very clearly these concepts: C2X is one of the few exceptional BIFs, since it always returns a BYTES string, which is _the same_, irrespective of the type of the source string.
+The example above illustrates very clearly these concepts: C2X is one of the few exceptional BIFs, since it always returns a BYTES string, which is _the same_, irrespective of the type of the source string.
 LENGTH, or the string\[n\] construction, on the other hand, operate _differently_, depending on the type of the string they operate on.

 _Changing the view_ of a string is equivalent to _changing the set of BIFs_ that operate on the string.

 ## An object-oriented presentation of the classes

-The three _types_ of a string, BYTES, CODEPOINTS and TEXT, are implemented with three ooRexx classes, with the corresponding names.
+The three _types_ of a string, BYTES, CODEPOINTS and TEXT, are implemented by defining three ooRexx classes, with the corresponding names.

 BYTES is a subclass of STRING.
 Instances of the BYTES class are composed of bytes (octets).
 The behaviour of BYTES strings is identical to the behaviour of STRING strings, with a few minor additions and exceptions.

-CODEPOINTS is a subclass of BYTES. instances of the CODEPOINTS class are composed of Unicode codepoints.
+CODEPOINTS is a subclass of BYTES.
+Instances of the CODEPOINTS class are composed of Unicode codepoints.
 Built-in methods like LENGTH, SUBSTR or POS operate on codepoints.

 TEXT is a subclass of CODEPOINTS.
 Instances of the TEXT class are composed of extended grapheme clusters.
 Built-in methods like LENGTH, SUBSTR or POS operate on extended grapheme clusters.

 ### Implementation details

-BYTES redefines most built-in methods (BIMs) in terms of LENGTH and "[]" exclusively.
+BYTES redefines most of the built-in methods (BIMs) in terms of LENGTH and "[]" exclusively.
 These (re)definitions have the following effect: BYTES becomes completely _character-agnostic_, i.e., it does not make any presupposition about the nature or width of a character.
 A subclass of BYTES, like CODEPOINTS or TEXT, only has to implement LENGTH and "[]", and it will automatically get all the other BIMs implemented in the terms defined by LENGTH and "[]".

 For example, CODEPOINTS implements LENGTH as the number of codepoints in a string, and "\[_n_\]" returns the _n_-th codepoint in a string.
 By implementing these two methods, and only these two methods, all the BIMs redefined by BYTES work for CODEPOINTS strings, and they operate automatically on Unicode codepoints.
 The same is true if you substitute "CODEPOINTS" for "TEXT" and "Unicode codepoints" for "extended grapheme clusters".